larmax82/productProfileProjectTool/product-profile.md

 ## Primary Features

 ### 1. Project Management Hub
+Jira is a great solution for project management because it offers robust features for tracking tasks, managing workflows, and collaborating with team members.
+Its customizable dashboards, agile boards, and extensive integration capabilities with other tools make it highly adaptable to various project needs.
+But still a lot of proceses are manual and time consuming.
+Several problems could be solved with SideSlide and Jira API:

 #### 1.1.
 New Project
 - Automatically detects when users are viewing a Jira project page
 - One-click "Subscribe" button to add projects to personal workspace
-- Role-based information fetching via Jira API (using Jira REST API to retrieve project metadata, issue data, and user permissions)
+- Role-based information fetching via Jira API (using Jira REST API to retrieve project metadata, issue data, and task dates and deadlines)
 - Notification of new project assignments with quick-subscribe option (leveraging Jira webhooks and API)

 #### 1.2.
 Overview